 - Make sure to use that waiting time to organize your evidence or go to the restroom.

 - Once the courtroom is opened, the court clerk, sheriff, and judge will go through what to expect.
 You will be sitting in a room with other people who have filed small claims cases.
 You will get to watch the cases before yours.
 Make sure you are in the courtroom when your case is called!

 Small claims Court Mediation Services in Hamilton, IA

 - What is mediation?
 Mediation is a meeting between both the plaintiff (the person suing) and the defendant (the person being sued) conducted by a neutral third party (a mediator).
 The parties will meet with a mediator, discuss their case, and try to reach a Mutually Beneficial Solution.
 Both parties must agree to mediation and it cannot be forced on them.

-Are Attorneys Allowed in Small Claims Court in Hamilton, IA?
+Do Professionals Are Allowed in Small Claims Court in Hamilton, IA?

 - Right before the hearing, the judge will ask the parties to show each other the evidence that they have brought with them.

 - The Judge will ask the person who is suing why they are suing.